-- 1. Familiarize the student with Air compressors and its classification. - 2.
+- 1. Familiarize student with Air compressors and its classification. - 2.
 Make the student learn about Brayton Cycle and methods of improving cycle performance. - 3.
 Enable the student to know about the Steam nozzles and condensers. - 4.
-Understand about Steam turbines, classification & its Governing. - 5.
+Make the student understand about Steam turbines, classification & its Governing. - 5.
 Impart brief knowledge on I.C Engines